Organic food culture: Critical consumption of food

-Consumption of organic food is a form of critical consumerism, since it stems from beliefs that are related to personal and public welfare.
+Consumption of organic food is a form of critical consumerism, since it stems from assumptions that are related to personal and public welfare.
 This practice requires a conscious consumer, who knows what they want and the reasons why they want it when it comes to food consumption.
 Such a vision of the consumer involves both environmental and personal responsibility.

 Organic food thus implies concern with the self and the environment and works in a very personalized fashion.
 Moreover, it is also a means of communicating personal beliefs.

 Even if consumers are consciously active, they have to be sure that the products they consume are produced according to precise criteria.
 This can be achieved by relying on institutional bodies, such as the United States Food and Drug Administration, which intervene in the management of organic food circulation.
 These groups also provide the consumer with a set of recognizable signs that convey information about the source, means of production, ingredients, and nutritional values of their food.

-Such a vision of organic market practices assigns a great power to the consumer, who is conceived as being able to lead a conscious market demand.

-In the case of organic food, the demand initially created the market, but eventually the sheer amount of products labeled "organic", as well as increasing demand stimulate the consumption patterns.